Animal coloration: Sexual selection

 Darwin observed that the males of some species, such as birds-of-paradise, were very different from the females.

 Darwin explained such male-female differences in his theory of sexual selection in his book The Descent of Man.
-Once the females begin to select males according to any particular characteristic, such as a long tail or a coloured crest, that characteristic is emphasized more and more in the males.
+Once the females begin to select males according to any particular characteristic, such as a long tail or a coloured crest, that characteristic is emphasised more and more in the males.
 Eventually all the males will have the characteristics that the females are sexually selecting for, as only those males can reproduce.
 This mechanism is powerful enough to create features that are strongly disadvantageous to the males in other ways.
 For example, some male birds-of-paradise have wing or tail streamers that are so long that they impede flight, while their brilliant colours may make the males more vulnerable to predators.
 In the extreme, sexual selection may drive species to extinction, as has been argued for the enormous horns of the male Irish elk, which may have made it difficult for mature males to move and feed.

 Different forms of sexual selection are possible, including rivalry among males, and selection of females by males.